yusufrahadika/simple-text-mining-classifier-python/readme.md

 ## To Do
-- Rewrite rocchio to creating model
+- Dump model to pickle